-Competition Rules for Intermediate Miniball
+Competition Rules for Intermediate Mini-ball

-- 1. Game time: There will be two 12-minute halves with a 1-minute halftime.
-All games will start strictly on time, please ensure your teams are ready 10 minutes early to take the court. - 2.
-Balls: Harbour Basketball Association will provide all match balls.
-All Grades will play with a size 6 Basketball. - 3.
-Substitutions: Substitutes must be at the score bench and can go on the court when the referee signals them on.
-Substitution must be made quickly. - 3.1 Either team can substitute players, but only when the ball is out of play, i.e. after the whistle is blown.
-Substitutions cannot be made after a basket has been scored. - 3.2 Substitutions cannot be made in the last minute of each half, except to substitute a player on 5 fouls or because of injury.
-If a substitute is waiting to sub and the time goes below the final minute of either half, the substitution will not be granted. - 4.
-Timeouts: There will be no time-outs allowed due to the duration of the game and because the clock would not stop during time-outs.
-This is to maximise the amount of playing time for the players. - 5.
-Team management: Teams must have a Coach/Manager or Parent present with the team for each game (This is for safety reasons).
-If this person is not present, the game will be cancelled and the opposition will awarded a win by forfeit. - 6.
-Score bench: The two playing teams must each provide a person to do the score bench for their own game. - 7.
-If neither of the teams is ready to take the court the clock will start on time and both teams will miss out on playing time.
+Valid as of 1st January 2024

+- 1. Game time: - a.
+For all Leagues excluding Boys League 1 and Girls League 1.
+There will be two 12minute running clock halves with a 1-minute halftime.
+All games will start strictly on time, please ensure your teams are ready 10 minutes early to take the court. - b.
+For Boys and Girls League 1 ONLY: The first half will be 12 minutes running clock.
+The second half will be 12 minutes; the first 10 minutes of the second half will be running clock.
+The last 2 minutes of the second half will be FULL STOP CLOCK.

+2. Balls: Harbour Basketball Association will provide all match balls.
+All Boys Grades will play with a size 6 Basketball.
+All Girls Grades will play with a size 5 basketball.

+3. Substitutions: Substitutes must be at the score bench and can go on the court when the referee signals them on.
+Substitution must be made quickly.

+3.1 Either team can substitute players, but only when the ball is out of play, i.e., after the whistle is blown.
+Substitutions cannot be made after a basket has been scored.

+3.2 (Excluding League 1 Boys and Girls) Substitutions cannot be made in the last minute of each half, except to substitute a player on 5 fouls or because of injury.
+If a substitute is waiting to sub and the time goes below the final minute of either half, the substitution will not be granted.

+4. Timeouts: There will be no time-outs allowed due to the duration of the game and because the clock would not stop during time-outs.
+This is to maximise the amount of playing time for the players.

+5. Team management: Teams must have a Coach/Manager or Parent present with the team for each game (This is for safety reasons).
+If this person is not present, the game will be cancelled, and the opposition will be awarded a win by forfeit.

+6. Score bench: The two playing teams must each provide a person to do the score bench for their own game.

+7. If neither of the teams is ready to take the court the clock will start on time and both teams will miss out on playing time.
 No points will be awarded to either team.
-If one team is late then the offending team will be penalised 4 points per minute of wasted time up to a maximum of 3 minutes at which time the game will be forfeited (see also # 14 below). - 7.1 If a player's name is not on the iPad prior to the start of the game, they cannot take the court should they turn up late.
-If they do take the court and add their name to the iPad the game will be forfeited.
-(Please ensure every player is registered for their team on the Game Day database to ensure their name will be on the iPad). - 8.
-Disputes: If there is a dispute you need to notify the Venue Controller and obtain a disputes form.
-This form needs to be completed in full before leaving the venue.
+If one team is late the offending team will be penalised 4 points per minute of wasted time up to a maximum of 3 minutes at which time the game will be forfeited (see also # 14 below).

+7.1 If a player's name is not on the iPad prior to the start of the game, they cannot take the court.
+Please ensure every player is registered for their team on the Game Day database to ensure their name will be on the iPad.

+8. Disputes: If there is a dispute the Venue Controller must be notified and a disputes form needs to be completed full before leaving the venue.
 The form must have your name and contact details on it.

-17 Silverfield Lane, Glenfield, Auckland 0627 PH 09 443 3854 Ext.
-4 | www.harbour.basketball

-- 9. Uniforms: Each player must have the same t-shirt or singlet and shorts (colour and style).
+9. Uniforms: Each player must have the same playing jersey and shorts (colour and style).
 If players are not wearing the correct uniform, they will not be allowed to play.
-Only non-marking rubber soled shoes in the court area are permitted.
-If this rule is not adhered to, a letter outlining the problem will be sent to the Miniball co-ordinator at the school.